UCB-INFO-BACKEND-WEBARCH/group-project-sp23-group2/learnings.md

 * Retrieve data required from the US Census API
 * Calculate a county-level SVI for the inquired county and a state average SVI for the state where the inquired county is located
 * Send both indices in a json format using SendGrid API to the email address users inputted
+* Store the request input data (county name, state name, and email address) into census_request_history database and check the request history through an endpoint
 ### What we achieved as extras
 * Validate the county and state names using the Nominatim API provided by OpenStreetMap (OSM)
 ### Limitations / What we were unable to achieve